-Our selection of accredited abuse prevention workshops and innovative partnerships help schools, youth-serving organizations, frontline professionals, parents, and families learn how to protect children and confront abuse.
+Our selection of accredited abuse prevention workshops and innovative partnerships help schools, youth-serving organizations, frontline professionals, parents, and families learn to protect children and confront abuse.

 Workshops for Adults

 Virtual and in-person workshops for adults begin at $500.
 Virtual workshops are limited to 100 participants.

 Protecting Children in a Virtual Learning Environment*

 During this 60-minute workshop for educators, mentors, coaches, administrators, and directors of schools and youth-serving organizations, we discuss how policy can help professionals establish healthy boundaries in an online environment with the students they serve.
 Attendees will learn how to communicate with students in an online environment that maintains observable and interruptible interactions and how to recognize abuse and neglect through a webcam.

 During this 60-minute workshop, adults will learn how predators groom children, families, and organizations to isolate and abuse their victims.
 Using case studies, participants will learn the signs of grooming and the strategies predators use to find and lure victims.

 During this 60-minute workshop for adults, participants will learn about mandatory reporting statutes, the different forms of abuse and neglect, how to recognize the signs of abuse and neglect, how to respond to a disclosure of abuse, and how and when to make a report.
 This workshop also involves scenario-based discussion.

 Secrets & Lies: Combating the Commercial Sexual Exploitation of Children